 As a result Oliver was prescribed antiepileptic medication and over the next four years or so, he had numerous investigations: blood tests, MRI scans and EEGs.
 Specialists analysed all the data from these investigations and took into consideration the fact that the medication wasn’t working, concluding that the only option available was for surgery to treat Oliver’s condition.

-In mid-June of this year, 2018, the surgeons operated on Oliver and removed his hippocampus, which Steve tells us is roughly the size of a little finger and is located deep within the structure of the brain.
+In mid-June of last year, 2018, the surgeons operated on Oliver and removed his hippocampus, which Steve tells us is roughly the size of a little finger and is located deep within the structure of the brain.